judabne/GymSite/README.md

 This is a fullstack project for a gym with multiple branches.
 It allows admins to manage branches, users, and gym plans and classes.
 It also allows registered users to purchase memberships, locate branches, and checkin easily.

-The technologies used here are ReactJS, Node.js (Express), and MongoDB (Mongoose)
+The technologies used here are ReactJS, Node.js (Express), and MongoDB (Mongoose).
+The project also processes payments using Stripe.

 ## Getting Started

 ### Dependencies

 * This project needs Nodejs and NPM to run.
+* You need to have installed and running to run this project.
 * Clone this repo and run npm install.
 Then navigate to to the frontend folder and run npm install there as well.
 * To start the project use npm start in the project's root to launch the backend